Linux chmod command

 A numeric mode is from one to four octal digits (0-7), derived by adding up the bits with values 4, 2, and 1.
 Omitted digits are assumed to be leading zeros.
 The first digit selects the set user ID (4) and set group ID (2) and restricted deletion or sticky (1) attributes.
 The second digit selects permissions for the user who owns the read (4), write (2), and execute (1); the third selects permissions for other users in the file's group, with the same values; and the fourth for other users not in the file's group, with the same values.

 chmod never changes the permissions of symbolic links; the chmod system call cannot change their permissions.
 However, this is not a problem since the permissions of symbolic links are never used.
 However, for each symbolic link listed on the command line, chmod changes the permissions of the pointed-to file.
 In contrast, chmod ignores symbolic links encountered during recursive directory traversals.

 chmod clears the set-group-ID bit of a regular file if the file's group ID does not match the user's effective group ID or one of the user's supplementary group IDs, unless the user has appropriate privileges.
 Additional restrictions may cause the set-user-ID and set-group-ID bits of MODE or RFILE to be ignored.
 This behavior depends on the policy and functionality of the underlying chmod system call.
 When in doubt, check the underlying system behavior.

 chmod preserves a directory's set-user-ID and set-group-ID bits unless you explicitly specify otherwise.
-You can set or clear the bits with symbolic modes like u+s and g-s, and you can set (but not clear) the bits with a numeric mode.
+You can set or clear the bits with symbolic modes like u+s and g-s, and set (but not clear) the bits with a numeric mode.